-The following sections present our observations; discuss photometric analysis; explain specific steps taken to arrive at the fits for each observation and a joint fit; give improved constraints on the orbital parameters based on available RV, eclipse, and transit data; discuss implications for the planetary emission spectrum and planetary composition; state our conclusions; and, in the Appendix, supply the full set of system parameters from our own and previous work.
+The following sections present our observations (Section \ref{sec:obs}); discuss photometric analysis (Section \ref{sec:method}); explain specific steps taken to arrive at the fits for each observation and a joint fit (Section \ref{sec:results}); give improved constraints on the orbital parameters based on available RV, eclipse, and transit data (Section \ref{sec:orbit}); discuss implications for the planetary emission spectrum and planetary composition (Section \ref{sec:atm}); state our conclusions (Section \ref{sec:conc}); and, in the Appendix, supply the full set of system parameters from our own work and previous work.
 The electronic attachment to this paper includes archival light curve files in FITS ASCII table and IRSA formats.